dune-copasi/dune-copasi/.ci/README.md

   - Main repository: https://gitlab.dune-project.org/copasi/dune-copasi
   - Mirror repository: https://github.com/SoilRos/dune-copasi

-The main idea here is that they almost the same instructions in the different stages.
+The main idea here is that they, the different CI, follow almost the same instructions in the different stages.
 In all the cases, the scripts expect to have defined `DUNECONTROL` and `DUNE_OPTIONS_FILE` variables for running `dunecontrol` and for the configuration options.

 ### Stage: Setup